Seven essentials you need to take on every ride

-1. Pump / gas canister
+1. Pump / CO₂ inflator and canister

-The best pumps are frame fit.
+The best bike pumps are frame fit.
 The longer, larger barrel means you can push more air with each pump.
 The mini-pumps are much easier and lighter to carry.
-Gas canisters are the quickest, inflating the inner tube in a couple of seconds.
-Beware, the canister will freeze when the CO2 rushes out, so if it's not covered, then make sure your hands are.

 2. Inner tube

-One inner tube is a bare necessity.
+One bike inner tube is a bare necessity.
 Two is better still.
 Three might be overkill.
 Who knows how many times you may puncture on a ride.
 If it's a short ride (under one hour) one tube will probably suffice.
 If it's a long wet day out, you could need more.
 Basically it's up to you.

 Just remember, there's nothing more annoying than to be asked 'you don't have a spare tube, do you?
 I forgot mine.'
 Be a good cub scout and go prepared - and remember you'll need long valves if you have deep section rims.